15 Ways to Make Relocation with Pets Easier

 Most people fail to prepare an overnight kit, and this is a common mistake pet owners’ make.
 Just like humans need an emergency fund stored away or food in the freezer for a late night snack, a pet needs an emergency kit consisting of food for a few days, toys and grooming tools.
 This is more important when moving to a different country or an unknown location, as your preferred choice of food or grooming kits might not be readily available.

-The AAA estimates that about 30,000 accidents are caused each year by an unrestrained pet in the front seat.
+The American Automobile Association (AAA) estimates that about 30,000 accidents are caused each year by an unrestrained pet in the front seat.
 Apart from moving freely within the vehicle, they could be a major source of distraction, leading to accidents.
 Using the belts or a pet-friendly harness helps to mitigate that risk when traveling by road, allowing the driver to focus on the road.

 Most people purchase generic kernels when moving animals, not taking the breed’s size and preferences into account.
 We recommend purchasing a carrier that allows a pet stand up without hitting its head on the carrier of the kernel.
 Ensure the kernel allows the pet to sit and turn around without obstructions, and is lined with bedding to absorb the impact of a drop or shock.
 It is also better to buy a carrier weeks before a trip, allowing the animal to spend time and get ‘acquainted’ with the carrier before traveling.